pintokyo/pintokyo.github.io/_services/software-development-en.md

 lang: en
 ref: Software Development
 img: computer.png
-description: We offer the development and maintenance of the IT application and software tools as a service.
-Our experience, obtained in the top financial, consulting and academic institutions, is the guarantee of the high quality of our solutions.
-The tools and pipelines we developed are used for software testing, software development assistance and data analysis, both in academia and industry.
-We also developed the web applications for organizations like MSF and Credit Suisse.
-If you are interested in this service do not hesitate to contact us.
+description: We offer the development and maintenance of IT application and software tools as a service.
+Our experience, obtained in top financial, consulting and academic institutions, is the guarantee of the high quality of our solutions.
+We developed web applications used in organizations like Médecins Sans Frontières and Credit Suisse, using the modern technologies like Spring Boot, React, Oracle and MS SQL.
+Also, during the academic research, we implemented software testing and development assistance tools.
+Finally, we took a part in a few projects where we performed data ingestions, transformation and analysis.
+If you need such services and you think that we could help, please do not hesitate to contact us.
 ---